Abdul-Moiz-Shehzad/Abdul-Moiz-Shehzad/README.md

 <h1 align="center">Hi 👋, I'm Abdul Moiz</h1>
-<p>Currently pursuing a degree in Data Science. <br>
-  Strong foundation in statistics, machine learning, and programming languages:<br>
-  * Python (including pandas and scikit-learn etc)<br>
-  * SQL, C++, and Assembly Language<br>
-  Specialize in: <br>
-  * Extracting actionable insights from complex datasets <br>
-  * Developing machine learning models <br>
-  * Utilizing tools like PySpark and Apache Hadoop for large-scale data processing <br>
-  Passionate about solving real-world problems through innovative data-driven solutions. <br>
-  Thrive in collaborative environments that value continuous learning and growth.</p>
+<p>As an aspiring Data Scientist, I transform complex datasets into clear, impactful solutions.<br>
+With a solid foundation in Data Science, I am committed to mastering the technical skills and tools necessary to dissect and utilize data effectively.
+My toolkit includes robust coding skills in Python, with frameworks like Keras and OpenCV, alongside foundational knowledge in SQL, C++, and Assembly Language.<br>
+I am particularly drawn to projects that involve machine learning and have recently explored deep learning, NLP, and image processing to solve meaningful problems and make information accessible.
+My academic journey has equipped me with the knowledge and passion to leverage data to drive decision-making.<br>
+I thrive in environments that prioritize continuous growth and learning, where every dataset tells a story, and every model pushes boundaries.
+Each project I undertake not only enhances my understanding but also allows me to contribute positively to my team and the broader community.</p>

 <p align="left">
 </p>